 Mayors Annexing or Claiming an Existing Town

 If a mayor or assistant wishes to annex, merge, or combine towns with another town, both mayors of both towns must be in documented agreement witnessed by a Judge.
 The mayor who is annexing a town into theirs will submit a court case with the mayor of the opposing town as the defendant.
 After the Judge documents the agreement between both mayors, the same Judge must confirm that 90% residents of the town being annexed are either inactive for 90 days, or agree that they are okay with the becoming part of the plaintiffs’ town.
 If a player is not in agreement but 90% of the town is, then the player is free to leave the town as they wish.
 The mayor of the annexing town must provide ample time (as determined by the Judge) in order for the player to move their belongings.
 If they do not, the annexing mayor can reclaim the plot as defined in the “Active Resident Evictions” section.

-No plots in annexed town become property of the plaintiff, each resident retains full rights to their belongings.
+No plots in the annexed town become the property of the plaintiff, each resident retains full rights to their belongings.
 All residents of the town being annexed must be added back to the plaintiff’s town if they decide to stay.
 There will be no staff involvement or transfer of plots, ranks, money, or towny builds.
 The town being annexed will lose all money, towny builds, town plots, bonus plots, etc. All other Constitutional guidelines must be followed.
 The mayors and presiding Judge must document all details and announce them to the court room when running the case.